Gaspard History, Family Crest & Coats of Arms

 The surname Gaspard was first found in Lorraine, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of Nancy and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.

-Important Dates for the Gaspard family
+Early History of the Gaspard family

 This web page shows only a small excerpt of our Gaspard research.
 Another 92 words (7 lines of text) covering the years 1549, 1628, 1771, 1519, 1572, 1581 and 1638 are included under the topic Early Gaspard History in all our PDF Extended History products and printed products wherever possible.